helios-yamet/Fitness-Station/README.md

 ### Homepage feature

-* *The homepage consists of navigation bar(or mobile if using mobile devices), see navigation feature for details.*
+* *The homepage consists of navigation bar(or mobile if using mobile devices), see navigation feature for details in navigation feature.*

 * *Below the main navigation, is a jumbotron which displays the gym title and motto.*